isomerpages/moe-dunmansec/_sec-1-registration/Frequently Asked Questions (FAQs).md

 <br><strong>3.
 Can my child/ ward apply for a transfer to Dunman Secondary School due to any other non-medical reasons?</strong>
 </p>
 <p>Primary 6 students who have just received their secondary school posting
-in 2025 may use this link to appeal for transfer to Dunman Secondary School.
+in 2025 may use the link below to appeal for transfer to Dunman Secondary School.
 Their PSLE score should meet the school’s cut-off point of the posting year.
 Transfer will be subjected to available vacancies and the school’s admission criteria.</p>
 <p>Do note the following:</p>
 <ul data-tight="true" class="tight">
 <li>